Old John: Toposcope

-Adjacent to the tower is a toposcope installed in 1953.
-This was installed by the people of Newtown Linford from money raised at the 1953 'Pageant of Lady Jane Grey', performed to celebrate 400 years since she was proclaimed Queen of England.
+Adjacent to the tower is a toposcope erected in 1953.
+This was given by the people of Newtown Linford from money raised at the 1953 'Pageant of Lady Jane Grey', performed to celebrate 400 years since she was proclaimed Queen of England.

-War Memorial
+War memorial

 Old John Tower occupies the north-eastern end of a ridge.
 Straddling the centre of the ridge is Old John Spinney, and at the south-western end, also at 212 m is the Leicestershire Yeomanry War Memorial.
 This was built around 1920 to commemorate the fallen of the Leicestershire Yeomanry from their 1900-1902 Boer War campaign and World War I. A further memorial plaque was added after the World War II.
 An annual wreath-laying ceremony is held at the War Memorial around the anniversary of the Battle of Frezenberg, (which was fought near Ypres in France on 13 May 1915).

 Visibility and access

 Bradgate Park is open to the public during all daylight hours.
 Of the three Bradgate pay and display car parks, the most northerly gives the nearest access to Old John.
 Formally known as the Hunts Hill Car Park, it is generally called the 'Old John Car Park' by its users.

-The distinctive outline of the Old John hilltop with its two landmark structures, visible from many parts Leicester and the surrounding county, has given it a particular local significance to the people of Leicestershire.
+The distinctive outline of the Old John hilltop with its two landmark structures, visible from many parts of Leicester and the surrounding county, has given it a particular local significance to the people of Leicestershire.